Preparing for the Summative Alternate ELPAC Administration

 Overview of Second Scoring

 Critical Element 4.4 of A State’s Guide to the U.S. Department of Education’s Assessment Peer Review Process (Department of Education, 2018) requires that any scoring involving human judgment, including scoring conducted by TEs, must contain evidence that the scoring of these items includes adequate procedures and criteria for ensuring and documenting interrater reliability.
 The purpose of second scoring is to establish and document standardized scoring procedures, and second scoring is one method of providing scorer reliability evidence.
-For this purpose, a select group of LEAs will be mandated each year to conduct second scoring of rubric-scored items for the Alternate ELPAC.
+For this purpose, a select group of schools will be mandated each year to conduct second scoring of rubric-scored items for the Summative Alternate ELPAC.

-Results from the second scoring will be used for ETS to conduct interrater reliability analysis on rubric-scored items.
+Results from the second scoring will be used by ETS to conduct interrater reliability analysis on rubric-scored items.
 The second scores, which will be collected through the DEI, will not be used for official scoring purposes.
 A student’s completion status and test results are reported whether or not the second scoring occurs.

 Second Scoring Process